Dr Raul Szekely, BSc, MSc, PhD, AFHEA

 Profile

-As an Applied Psychologist, I integrate theory, methods, and evidence from social, health, and behavioural sciences with approaches from human-computer interaction to develop and evaluate digital tools and interventions that support learning, improve well-being, and drive positive societal change.
-My work takes an inclusive, participatory stance, involving close collaboration with diverse users and key stakeholders across the research cycle in order to co-produce technology-enabled solutions that are accessible, meaningful, and socially relevant.
+I am an Applied Research Psychologist whose work sits at the intersection of social, health, and behavioural sciences and human-computer interaction.
+My research focuses on the design and rigorous evaluation of digital tools and interventions that support learning, promote well-being, and contribute to meaningful societal change.
+I adopt a participatory and critically informed approach, working in close collaboration with diverse users and stakeholders across the research cycle to co-produce technology-enabled solutions that are accessible, contextually relevant, and attentive to issues of equity and inclusion.

-I completed my PhD at the University of Surrey (2025), based in the School of Psychology and the Digital World Research Centre.
-My doctoral research employed a multi-study, multi-method design to investigate whether and how virtual reality can reduce mental illness stigma among healthcare students, with a particular focus on psychosis and schizophrenia.
-During my doctoral studies, I also supported teaching and learning activities across the BSc Psychology and MSc Psychology in Game Design and Digital Innovation programmes and gained Associate Fellowship of the Higher Education Academy (AFHEA).
+I completed my PhD at the University of Surrey in 2025, based in the School of Psychology and the Digital World Research Centre.
+My doctoral research used a multi-study, mixed-methods approach to examine whether and how virtual reality can reduce mental illness stigma among healthcare students, with a particular focus on psychosis and schizophrenia.
+Alongside this, I contributed to teaching across the BSc Psychology and MSc Psychology in Game Design and Digital Innovation programmes, and gained Associate Fellowship of the Higher Education Academy (AFHEA).

-Prior to my PhD, I completed an MSc in Organisational Psychiatry and Psychology with Distinction from the Institute of Psychiatry, Psychology and Neuroscience, King’s College London (2021), for which I was also awarded the Programme Prize for Academic Excellence, and a BSc in Psychology with First Class Honours from Brunel University London (2020).
+Prior to my PhD, I completed an MSc in Organisational Psychiatry and Psychology with Distinction at the Institute of Psychiatry, Psychology and Neuroscience, King’s College London (2021), where I received the Programme Prize for Academic Excellence.
+I also hold a BSc in Psychology with First Class Honours from Brunel University London (2020).

-In July 2025, I joined Queen Mary University of London as a Research Associate within the Wolfson Institute of Population Health, working on an NIHR-SPCR funded project.
-In this role, I lead the evidence synthesis stream and contribute to the development of a digital health intervention co-designed with people with type 2 diabetes experiencing emotional distress, prioritising accessibility and health equity for underserved communities.
+In July 2025, I joined the Wolfson Institute of Population Health at Queen Mary University of London as a Research Associate on an NIHR School for Primary Care Research (SPCR)-funded project.
+In this role, I lead the evidence synthesis strand and contribute to the development of a co-designed digital health intervention for people living with type 2 diabetes who are experiencing emotional distress.
+My work within this project reflects a strong commitment to designing interventions that are evidence-based while remaining accessible, inclusive, and responsive to the needs of underserved communities.

 Research